kdsalvy/Flyway-Application/app-service/README.md

 is created, filled, modified and updated using script V1__init.sql, V2__testdata.sql, V3__modification.sql & V4__updatetestdata.sql respectively.

 The updates are versioned and immutable once applied.
-Flyway system maintains a table where it keeps record of